EFSCOIN/Efscoin/README.md

 Both versions of EFSCOIN allow additional Operating Systems to be downloaded from our remote repository.
 To do this, the EFSCOIN Efs must be connected to a wired network, or it can connect over Wifi using the [EFSCOIN Efs USB wifi dongle](https://github.com/products/usb-wifi-dongle/) or the EFSCOIN Efs Model B built-in wifi.

-Once connected, the Efs will only show a list of Operating Systems that are appropriate to your Pi Model.
+Once connected, the Efs will only show a list of Operating Systems that are appropriate to your Efs Model.
 If you want to see ALL available OSes, edit the `recovery.cmdline` file in the root EFSCOIN directory and append `showall` to the arguments list.

 #### Wired Networks

-If a wired ethernet cable is plugged into the Efs before NOOBS starts, NOOBS will connect via DHCP to our remote download repository and present a list of available Operating Systems that are available for installation.
+If a wired ethernet cable is plugged into the Efs before EFSCOIN starts, EFSCOIN will connect via DHCP to our remote download repository and present a list of available Operating Systems that are available for installation.

 #### Wifi Networks

-If you have the official [EFSCOIN Efs USB wifi Dongle](https://www.raspberrypi.org/products/usb-wifi-dongle/), or are using the Raspberry Pi 3 Model B with built-in wifi, the wifi icon on the NOOBS toolbar will be available.
+If you have the official [EFSCOIN Efs USB wifi](https://github.com/efscoin/usb-wifi/), or are using the EFSCOIN Efs Model B with built-in wifi, the wifi icon on the EFSCOIN toolbar will be available.
 Click on this to select your Wifi SSID network and enter the wifi password.

 ![alt text](screenshots/wifi_selector.png "Select your wifi network and enter the password")

 ### How to Format an SD card as FAT

 For <b>Windows</b> users, we recommend formatting your SD card using the SD Association's Formatting Tool, which can be downloaded from https://www.sdcard.org/downloads/formatter_4/ You will need to set "FORMAT SIZE ADJUSTMENT" option to "ON" in the "Options" menu to ensure that the entire SD card volume is formatted - not just a single partition.
 With the latest SD Association Formatting Tool (V5.0) that option has been removed and is now the default.
-For more detailed and beginner-friendly formatting instructions, please refer to http://www.raspberrypi.org/quick-start-guide
+For more detailed and beginner-friendly formatting instructions, please refer to https://github.com/efscoin/efscoin/quick-start-guide

 The SD Association's Formatting Tool is also available for <b>Mac</b> users although the default OSX Disk Utility is also capable of formatting the entire disk (select the SD card volume and choose "Erase" with "MS-DOS" format).

 For <b>Linux</b> users we recommend `gparted` (or the command line version `parted`).
-(Update: Norman Dunbar has written up the following formatting instructions for Linux users: http://qdosmsq.dunbar-it.co.uk/blog/2013/06/noobs-for-raspberry-pi/ )
+(Update: Norman Dunbar has written up the following formatting instructions for Linux users: http://qdosmsq.dunbar-it.co.uk/blog/2013/06/efscoin-for-efscoin-efs/ )

 ===